Does CoQ10 Lower Blood Pressure?

 But, not all trials have been as conclusive as those mentioned above.
 A 2016 review identified two small studies, including about 50 subjects, that found no evidence that supplementation of CoQ10 helped lower hypertension.6

 If you have high blood pressure, should you try a CoQ10 supplement?
 The research is mixed, but promising.
 One thing to note is that in all the studies mentioned, there were very few side effects found with CoQ10 supplements.
 The important thing with any supplement regimen is to always ask your doctor before starting to make sure it is safe for your specific health condition.
+Your doctor can also help you understand possible interactions between a CoQ10 supplement and your current medications, like blood thinners, thyroid prescriptions, and certain chemotherapy drugs.

 - Blog Contributor